Converg3nce/matic-docs/docs/validate/delegator-faq.md

 ### What does Redelegate Rewards mean?

-Redelegating your rewards simply means, that you want to increase your stake by restaking the rewards you have accumulated.
+Redelegating your rewards simply means that you want to increase your stake by restaking the rewards you have accumulated.

 ### Can I stake to any validator?